 Some of the upcoming titles I’m writing about

-- How can you make your relationship more peaceful,
+- how to make your relationship more peaceful

 - What are emotions and how can we manage ours